💳 Pay Mortgage with Credit Card 2026

 Some banks allow you to pay bills with a credit card through their online bill-pay system.
 The bank acts as an intermediary, sending a check or ACH payment to your lender.

 Pro Tip: Contact your bank directly to verify if they support credit card funding for mortgage payments and what fees apply.
+2026 Data: Only 12% of major banks allow this method.

 Why Direct Payments Are Rarely Accepted